ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 Anything inside the VPC is private and it's a domain that you manage and you control.

-Anything outside of the VPC is generally public unless you build a private connection to that service such as s3, DynamoDB, lambda, SQS, SNS etc. all of these services are all public services.
+Anything outside of the VPC is generally public unless you build a private connection to that service such as s3, DynamoDB, Lambda, SQS, SNS etc. all of these services are all public services.

 so when we're communicating inside the